jpavley/SWE-Principles/README.md

+# SWE PVS

-# SWE Principles, Values, Strategies
+Software Engineering Principles, Values, Strategies

 ## Introduction

-## Principles, Values, and Strategies
+## Discussion

 It's common for the words _principle_, _value_, and _strategy_ to be used interchangeably but I believe each represents distinct concepts for talking about what we as humans believe to be true, how we aspire to behave, and how we put our beliefs and behaviors into action.

-### Differentiating Principles, Values, and Strategies
+### Differentiating Principles, Values, Strategies

 For example, that that is only one human species is a fact of science and principle the human condition.
 That all people are created equal endowed with "unalienable rights; that among these are life, liberty, and the pursuit of happiness" is a value that we work hard to realize in our work and lives.
 That we have laws in place to ensure that we hold ourselves accountable to the principle of _one human species_ and the value of _unalienable right_ is strategy.